 I took a hiatus from VR to write books, one of which has become a best seller in Singapore.
 I also began research f0r a book on digital cinematography/VR/art, co-produced/curated SPOKEN, a virtual gallery with Eugene Soh and wrote/co-produced/starred in a 360 short film called Beach Road.

 In the middle of 2016, I decided that the time was right for my VR ideas.
 This blog is filled with posts about research , seminars, meetings etc. I am now refining my pitchdeck for presentation to investors/VCs.
 I would prefer to bootstrap, but for this company, at this time, that is a challenge that would seem to take a long time to solve.

-Here are the basic questions investors want answered:
+Here are my replies to some of the basic questions investors want answered:

 What work has been done?
 Extensive pre-production including: research, research research, paper mockup, paper grey box mockup, troubleshooting bootcamp with trusted associates, started theoretical command sequences for programmers, UI design(fonts, layout color patterns)

 How will it grow?
 I have compiled a list of personal connections and carefully selected industry leaders (mainly bloggers and journalists).
 These people would form a base for testing.
 Additionally, when the time is right, a press release will be sent to the VR media and notification give to VR social media groups.
 The user base will grow through these channels as well as through word of mouth.
 Other methods of promotion have been planned.

 In addition to meeting a need, the project is fun to use.
 Though the project is simple and functional, the user experience will feel like the best parts of a five star restaurant, Cirque Soleil and driving a Ferrari.

 If you would like to know more or be a beta tester, feel free to get in touch.

 An outline of reasons as to why Singapore is the place for Stephen Black's planned VR startup.